romulonascimentto/romulonascimentto/README.md

-- 👋 Hi, I’m @romulonascimentto
+- 👋 Hi, I’m @romulonascimentto, I'm a data Analyst.

-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: Automation, Data modelling using ML algorithms and ML model deployment on cloud.

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analytics Projects.

-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.linkedin.com/in/romulomedeirosn/

 <!---
 romulonascimentto/romulonascimentto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.